 ‘included’ section of the concern, and then in the Client model, add

 # app/models/concerns/phonable.rb module Phonable extend ActiveSupport::Concern included do class_attribute :phone_number_optional phony_normalize :phone_number, default_country_code: 'US' validates :phone_number, presence: true, unless: :phone_number_optional validates :phone_number, phony_plausible: true end end

 # app/models/client.rb class Client < ApplicationRecord include Phonable self.phone_number_optional = true end

 The easiest thing was to use the inverse, hence

 phone_number_required, as the default of the

-class_attribute would be nil and therefore falsey.
+nil and therefore falsey.

 Remember to test both options when testing the concern, as the concern supports both cases.
 If you’re just testing the model that uses the concern, then you simply have to test for whatever case the model requires.